ruicosta042/rssconv-action/README.md

 For some reason Reeder doesn't parse this feed.
 This just parses the original feed and converts to RSS 2.0.

+#### CSS Layout News

+Each issue on a newsletter is a single item on the feed.
+I want each link on an issue to be an item on the feed.

 # License

 MIT